Gyêgu: Name

 Chinese maps show the "main" river flowing through the town (coming from the south, and then turning to the east, toward the Tongtian River (Dri Chu), after taking on a tributary in Gyêgu) as the Batang River (巴塘河).

 Geography

-Gyêgu is located in the eastern Tibetan Plateau, at an elevation of 3,700 m.
+Gyêgu (Jiegu) is located in the eastern Tibetan Plateau, at an elevation of 3,700 m.
 The town is located in the Batang River (Zha Chu) valley, surrounded by mountains.

 The town is reached by a two-day car ride on China National Highway 214 - a good, mostly metalled road leading all the way from Xining (820 km), the provincial capital, via the Sun and Moon Pass, Gonghe-Chabcha of Hainan prefecture and Madoi in Golog across the Bayankara Mountains.
 25 km before arriving at Gyêgu, the Dri Chu (Yangtze River) is crossed.